dandandandan81/dandandandan81.github.io/docs/setup/multicast.md

 ### Dedicated Network Infrastructure

 **Dedicated VLAN:** The IPTV network must operate on a dedicated VLAN that spans the entire property as one unified network.
 This VLAN should *NOT* be the default VLAN (typically VLAN 1).
-If additional devcies beyond the IPTV streamer and ROOMNET provided equipment are to be included in the VLAN, inform your project manager so we can evaluate any impace tot he solution.
+If additional devices beyond the IPTV streamer and ROOMNET provided equipment are to be included in the VLAN, inform your project manager so we can evaluate any impact to the solution.

 **Public IP Addresses:**
 - A dedicated static public IP address per property is required for the TV solution.
-Multiple Static IPs can be accomodated but may require additional network configuration.
+Multiple Static IPs can be accommodated but may require additional network configuration.
 - The dynamic top-shelf configuration relies on the public IP address of each Apple TV for communication with ROOMNET's cloud infrastructure.
 To ensure the correct branding is shown on screen, each property needs to use unique public IPs
-- If static public IPs are not available this will reduce brandiong opportunities within the solution.
+- If static public IPs are not available this will reduce branding opportunities within the solution.

 **Hardware:**
-- The ROOMNET AppleTV solution allo
 - We recommend enterprise-grade networking hardware throughout the IPTV/Apple TV network.
 This includes manufacturers such as Cisco, Ruckus, and HP/Aruba.
 - All copper edge ports Apple TVs must be Gigabit throughout the network.
 - All uplink ports between switching hardware should Gigabit or better.
 Preferably 10GB or better.